 Network Configuration shows either the response from the DHCP (Dynamic Host Configuration Protocol) server or static network configuration.
 A valid IP address is often the first thing to check for any network-related issues.

 Below is an example of host configuration by Dynamic Host Configuration Protocol (DHCP).
 TIME shows the time of configuration is done.
 LIFETIME shows lifetime of configuration.
 Before LIFETIME, it will automatically obtain a new configuration (or confirm the current configuration is valid).
 Dynamic Host Configuration Protocol allows setting DNS, NTP (not in the below example), DNS, and also static ROTES table.
 The ROUTES option (option 121) is shown each record separated by space.
 Each route record is target network (in CIDR) followed by a comma and gateway.

-If using the default fallback NTP or the DHCP specifies an external NTP service, port 123 (UDP) must be opened.
-If DHCP specifies internal NTP, it is your responsibility to make it accurate.
+If using the default fallback NTP or the DHCP-specified external NTP service, port 123 (UDP) must be open.
+If DHCP specifies internal NTP service, it is your responsibility to make it accurate.
 The CacheDrive operation relies on an accurate NTP service.